timcockrell-usa/cATO-app/DEPLOYMENT_GUIDE.md

 # Login to Azure CLI
 az login

+# Set your subscription (for existing infrastructure)
+az account set --subscription "930a247f-b4fa-4f1b-ad73-6a03cf1d0f4e"

+# Verify you're in the right subscription and can access your resource group
+az group show --name "ampe-eastus-dev-rg"

-# Login to Azure Developer CLI
+# Login to Azure Developer CLI (if using azd method)
 azd auth login

 # Verify your subscription